Learn how to optimize your sales process, making it fundamental to your organization’s sales setup.

-The length of a pipeline is key for you to optimize your sales process.
-Too few stages mean the cycle is too fast, which can leave salespeople feeling a sense of urgency and confusion.
-This can coerce them to pressurize the customer into making a decision, which only ends up adding to the ‘pushy’ stereotype some reps have.
+The length of a pipeline is key for optimizing your sales process.
+Too few stages, and the cycle is too fast.
+This leaves salespeople feeling a sense of urgency and confusion, which can coerce them to pressurize the customer into making a decision.
+If this happens, it only ends up adding to the ‘pushy’ stereotype some reps have.

-Having too many steps, however, can be time-consuming and difficult to manage.
-The result: Missed opportunities.
-It is also a good idea to name each action so it’s easy to follow and you can see which stage the prospect has reached.
+Having too many steps, however, can be time-consuming and difficult to manage, which leads to missed opportunities.
+It’s also a good idea to name each action so it’s easy to follow and you can see which stage the prospect has reached.

 Think of your pipeline driving the sales process as the same way an engine powers a car.
 The bodywork might look great, the 20-inch rims are shining, and the sound system has lots of base, but none of that matters if the engine doesn’t work.
 You’re left with all looks and no substance.

 A pipeline doesn’t solely work for providing a next step; it also helps with business analysis.
 As you become more familiar with your pipeline, you’re going to notice which aspects are working and which ones aren’t.

 Being able to pinpoint where most of your leads – and in which categories – are falling away means you can refine your approach and improve sales tactics.

 Let’s say most of your leads drop out after the first phone conversation with a rep. Maybe the quality is not good enough and you have to correct something in the marketing approach.

 Or perhaps your reps are not convincing enough and you need to change your value proposition or the way your rep presents it.
 By focussing on pain points, you can find what is happening and rectify it.